 - If you plan on adding water to your slime, be careful about adding too much.
 It can be very difficult to try and dry your slime after this, because fuzz from rags and paper towels will stick to your slime.
 When in doubt, knead it out.

 To dispose of your slime, you can just throw it away in the trash can.
 However, It is best to put your slime into a plastic zip-loc or grocery bag, tie up the bag, and then dispose of the slime.

 One effective way to remove slime from clothing is by using vinegar, warm water, and ice.
 First scrape away as much of the slime as you can with your hands.
 Then apply ice to the slime to harden the remaining bits to peel those off.
 If slime still remains, soak the clothes in warm water and use vinegar to remove.
 Machine wash as usual.

 There are two effective ways to remove slime from hair.

-- The first is to wash hair with warm/hot water and use shampoo to massage slime out.
+- Wash hair with warm/hot water, and use shampoo to massage the slime out.
 Rinse and repeat until the slime is completely gone.

 - Use oil (olive, coconut, whatever you have in your kitchen) to massage the slime out of hair, then rinse and shampoo hair to remove oil and any excess slime.

 To remove slime from carpet, all you need is warm water, vinegar, and possibly (if the slime has dried on the carpet) a soft-bristled brush such as a toothbrush.
 First scrape away as much of the slime as you can with your hands.
 Then soak the area with warm water and vinegar, and use the brush to scrape away the rest of the slime.